Exploring LLM Agent Designs and Interaction Modalities for Scientific Visualization: Experimental Setup

 {\bf Stepwise evaluation.}\ For agents operating through GUIs (UFO, Open Interpreter, and Agent-S), we additionally evaluate step-by-step task decomposition.
 Each task is manually broken into a sequence of intermediate steps, and a corresponding gold-standard state is defined for each step.
 Agents execute each step independently, and outputs are compared against the gold-standard state using the same rubric criteria as in full-task evaluation.
 A step is marked as a pass if the generated state sufficiently matches the expected intermediate result, and a failure otherwise.
-To control for compounding errors, each step begins from the gold-standard state of the previous step rather than the agent’s prior output.
-This isolates the agent’s ability to correctly perform individual operations.
+To control for compounding errors, each step begins from the gold-standard state of the previous step rather than the agent's prior output.
+This isolates the agent's ability to perform individual operations correctly.
 Final performance is reported as the proportion of correctly executed steps across all tasks and trials.

 {\bf Analysis goals.}\ Our goal is not to identify a universally superior agent.
 Domain-specific agents are expected to excel in efficiency, while computer-use agents may offer greater adaptability.
 Persistent memory and adaptive learning may further improve some agents with repeated experience.
-Instead, we aim to understand which capabilities are most beneficial for SciVis and how different paradigms succeed or struggle in realistic workflows.
-Specifically, this study investigates: (1) the reliability of each interaction paradigm across repeated trials; (2) the behavioral factors that distinguish successful from unsuccessful executions; (3) the efficiency tradeoffs across paradigms, including runtime and token usage; (4) the impact of persistent memory and learning on long-horizon task performance; and (5) the extent to which complementary strengths across paradigms may inform the design of future SciVis agents.
+Instead, we aim to understand which capabilities are most beneficial for SciVis and how different \hot{agent configurations} succeed or struggle in realistic workflows.
+Specifically, this study investigates: (1) the reliability of each \hot{agent configuration} across repeated trials; (2) the behavioral factors that distinguish successful from unsuccessful executions; (3) the efficiency tradeoffs including runtime and token usage; (4) the impact of persistent memory and learning on \hot{multi-step} task performance; and (5) the extent to which complementary strengths may inform the design of future SciVis agents.